Putting Prevention to Work for a Healthier Community

 Both of these projects are further underpinned by hands-on partnerships, under Douglas County’s leadership, dedicated to connecting every clinical touch point with the meaningful use of Electronic Health Records throughout the community.

-Douglas County, University of Nebraska Medical Center, YMCA and others are partnering with local businesses, faith-based organizations and physicians to educate at-risk populations and connect them to resources that will enable them to lead a healthier life — possibly preventing them from developing diabetes or living more successfully with it.
+Douglas County Health Department are partnering with community agencies, local businesses and physicians to educate at-risk populations and connect them to resources that will enable them to lead a healthier life — possibly preventing them from developing diabetes.

 Learn more about a healthy and sustainable Douglas County!